Wilmer Flores Preview, Player Props: Giants vs. Dodgers

-Wilmer Flores, with a slugging percentage of .370 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Clayton Kershaw on the mound, September 30 at 9:05 PM ET.
+Wilmer Flores, with a slugging percentage of .333 in his past 10 games -- including one home run -- will be in action for the San Francisco Giants versus the Los Angeles Dodgers, with Bobby Miller on the mound, October 1 at 3:05 PM ET.

-He hit a home run while going 2-for-3 in his most recent game against the Dodgers.
+He had a one-hit showing in his most recent game (1-for-3) against the Dodgers.

 Sportsbook Promo Codes